kbuzzard/xena/canonical_isomorphism/canonical.md

 Two of the `sorry`s are because one needs to first write `transport_topological_space` and `transport_ring`.

-Secondly, as we have noted, we should also be proving some kind of reflexivity and transitivity.
+Secondly, together with the construction we should also be proving some kind of reflexivity and transitivity properties, for example we want to know that the identity equivalence `equiv.refl α` gets transported into `equiv.refl (ring α)`.

 This led Scott Morrison to formalise the `transportable` class: